virtual artistic skydiving contest

 Assessment – different from "judging" in traditional competition – was three-tier, with three distinct groups each establishing an independent ranking of the performances for each event.
 The three groups were:

 · PEERS: fellow athletes competing in the same division/age group

 · EXPERTS: skydivers with a solid background in Artistic Events outdoors and indoors

 · ARTISTS: champions or masters with a background in artistic sports or arts

 The assessors adhere to criteria that they establish for themselves and express their personal preference for one performance over another.
 In doing so, they produce a ranking, from first to last, through the comparison-based online review of the performances.

-SOS BY STEFANIA
+SoS BY STEFANIA

 SoS is the brainchild of Stefania Martinengo, a former world champion in artistic skydiving.
-She came up with the contest format while on COVID-19 lockdown in spring.
-Combining her innovative concept for the evaluation of the performances with new terminology that made playful games out of competitions, she initially envisioned five games/events: with skysurfing included.
+She came up with the contest format while on COVID-19 lockdown in spring of 2020.
+Combining her innovative concept for the evaluation of the performances with new terminology that made playful games out of competitIve events, she envisioned eight different games/events to be contested.

 INDOOR SKYDIVING VISION (ISV) supported Stefania's project in the drafting of guidelines for Indoor Freestyle (together with Tamara Koyn and Bryce Witcher) and in setting up dedicated video platforms (through LaunchPad6).
 Fully aware that the circumstances - with the COVID-19 pandemic ravaging globally - were far from favorable for the inaugural edition, ISV and SoS felt strongly that the contest could well constitute the only opportunity for skydivers to share their choreographies with the world.